Mokayed/DBAssignment07/README.md

 <h2>Exercise 3</h2>

-<p>we created a full text indext on the phone in offices in order to not get the "you are using safe update mode" error.
+<p>We created a full text indext on the phone in offices in order to not get the "you are using safe update mode" error.
 indexes are function based that avoids the implicit type conversion. down below is the code:</p>

 ```sql